- Advice and information

 - There are time limits if you want to complain.

-- If you aren’t happy with how a court deals with your complaint, you can go to other organisations such as the Ombudsman.
+- If you are not happy with how a court deals with your complaint, you can ask for it to be reviewed.
+You can go to other organisations such as the Ombudsman if you are still unhappy with the result.

 - If you want to challenge the outcome of your court case this is called an appeal.
 This is different to making a complaint.